How To: 12 New Home Screen Features iOS 18 and iPadOS 18 Has for Your iPhone or iPad

 Swiping open App Library on iOS 17 (left) vs. iOS 18 (right).

 You'll also find the new "Hidden" collection at the bottom of the App Library.
-Any apps you lock with Face ID, Touch ID, or passcode can be hidden from the Home Screen, Spotlight Search, and other locations, but you can find them all in the locked "Hidden" folder.
+Any third-party app or non-preinstalled Apple app you lock with Face ID, Touch ID, or passcode can be hidden from the Home Screen, Spotlight Search, and other locations, but you can find them all in the locked "Hidden" folder.

-There are a few new and updated widgets for your Home Screen.
-New ones include:
+There are a few new widgets for your Home Screen.
+They include:

 • Home widgets for Electricity Usage and Electricity Rates.